Motorcycling

 It's a new day and a new era as I traded the K11LT for a new R1150RT on July 16, 2002.
 I put more miles (52,379) on the K11LT than on any other bike I've owned.
 The KLT, although a wonderful touring bike, was getting a little long in the tooth so it was time for a change.

-On October 3rd, 2003, I reached a milestone by having ridden BMWs over 100,000 miles.
+On October 3rd, 2003, I reached a milestone by riding BMWs over 100,000 miles.

 On December 18th, 2004, I accumulated 50,000 miles on my R1150RT.